Routes and Timetables

 Seasonal and Temporary Changes

-The following routes are extended to popular beaches each summer (mid-June to late September): 49 is extended from Ghadira to Armier and runs daily, 101 is extended from Mgarr to Gnejna Bay and 109 and 109A are extended from Bajjada to Ghar Lapsi, whilst 74 runs down the hill to and from Blue Grotto en route.
-Several routes have enhanced frequencies in summer, notably 212, 221 to 223, 225 and night route N13, also 322 on Gozo.
+The following routes are extended to popular beaches each summer (early-June to late September): 49 is extended from Ghadira to Armier and runs daily, 101 is extended from Mgarr to Gnejna Bay and 109 and 109A are extended from Bajjada to Ghar Lapsi, whilst 74 runs down the hill to and from Blue Grotto en route.
+Several routes have enhanced frequencies in summer, notably 53, 212, 221 to 223, and 225, also 322 on Gozo; some have further enhancements during the summer school holidays.
 The two TD routes on Gozo run during the summer timetable period only.
-Summer timings in 2023 commenced on Sunday June 11th and ran until Wednesday September 27th (likely delayed from the previous Sunday).
+Summer timings in 2024 commenced on Sunday June 9th, whilst the enhanced holiday services will commence on Sunday July 7th, as shown in my unofficial timetable (link above).
+Winter timings are expected to commence around September 25th (subject to confirmation).

 For those interested in past route changes there is a list of recent changes to bus routes in Malta and Gozo.